pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ## Double Machine Learning and Frisch-Waugh-Lovell

 To recap - we've seen two examples of causal inference with inverse probability weighted adjustments.
 We've seen when it works when the propensity score model is well-calibrated.
 We've seen when it fails and how the failure can be fixed.
-These are tools in our tool belt - apt for different problems, but come with the requirement
+These are tools in our tool belt - apt for different problems, but come with the requirement that we think carefully about the data generating process and the type of appropriate covariates.

 In the case where the simple propensity modelling approach failed, we saw a data set in which our treatment assignment did not distinguish an average treatment effect.
 We also saw how if we augment our propensity based estimator we can improve the identification properties of the technique.
 Here we'll show another example of how propensity models can be combined with an insight from regression based modelling to take advantage of the flexible modelling possibilities offered by machine learning approaches to causal inference.
+In this secrion we draw heavily on the work of Matheus Facure, especially his book _Causal Inference in Python_ {cite:t}`facure2023causal`.

 ### Train and Testing Data Splits